machinat/sociably/website/docs/reactive-programming.md

 #### Exactly Once

-An event should be proceeded exactly once in the stream, not being omitted or duplicated.
+An event should be processed exactly once in the stream, not being omitted or duplicated.
 If a server is down unexpectedly, the unfinished events should be able to resume.

 ### Road Map

-[_Kafka Stream_](https://kafka.apache.org/documentation/streams/) is a previous art that implement the reactive stream for server-based programs.
+[_Kafka Stream_](https://kafka.apache.org/documentation/streams/) is a previous art that implements the reactive stream for server-based programs.
 It's built upon [_Apache Kafka_](https://kafka.apache.org/) to provide the guarantees mentioned above.

-In the future, we'll make a similar solution in JavaScript which base on Kafka or other brokers.
+In the future, we'll make a similar solution in JavaScript which is based on Kafka or other brokers.
 It'll be optimized for conversational apps, and could possibly support all the server-based programs.